Acne

 Oral Contraceptives (for women)

-Certain combined estrogen-progestin birth control pills can reduce androgen levels and acne:
+Certain combined birth control pills can reduce androgen levels and acne:

 - FDA-approved: Yaz, Ortho Tri-Cyclen, Estrostep